Finding the missing cause of headaches, dizziness, and facial pain

 - Statistical pooling was not possible due to clinical and statistical heterogeneity.
 (A general opinion could not be given because there was insufficient common data).

 - The Predictive values were variable.
 Likelihood ratios also were variable, and, in most cases, the confidence intervals were large.
-(Confidence intervals mean a predetermined set of values that would help confirm accuracy of the tests.
+(Confidence intervals mean a predetermined set of values that would help confirm the accuracy of the tests.
 The researchers said it was too large.
 What does this mean?
-For example say there was a test that tried to determine the likelihood that a certain shoe size caused toe pain.
-If the confidence intervals were size 2 to size 15 would cause toe pain, that is really not helpful as it could be suggested that all shoe sizes cause toe pain and the test to see if size 7 causes more pain that size 9 would be difficult to determine or even peruse as a valid finding in this example.
+For example, say there was a test that tried to determine the likelihood that a certain shoe size caused toe pain.
+If the confidence intervals were size 2 to size 15 would cause toe pain, that is really not helpful as it could be suggested that all shoe sizes cause toe pain, and the test to see if size 7 causes more pain than size 9 would be difficult to determine or even peruse as a valid finding in this example.

 The general conclusion was these tests may be accurate they may not be, it is difficult to tell based on the data examined.

 In this first video a patient shares his experience with dizziness and light sensitivity coming from neck instability, and treatment with Prolotherapy here at the Hauser Neck Center.
 His story is similar to many people who we speak to and see here for care. **DISCLAIMER: As with any medical treatment, no guarantees or claims of cures are made as to the extent of the response to treatment that every person experiences.
 Every therapy/treatment has patients who experience varying levels of success and failure.
 Results may not be the same from patient to patient, even with a similar diagnosis, as the body’s internal status is unique to each individual.